Petting Zoos Near NYC Where Kids Can See Farm Animals

-Catskills Animal Sanctuary – Saugerties, New York
+14. Catskills Animal Sanctuary – Saugerties

-About 2 hours by car from Midtown Manhattan
+About 2 hours by car from Midtown Manhattan.

-Mingle with rescued farm animals like Amos and Jessie, the cows, and Amelia, a potbelly pig, at this 110-acre sanctuary in New York's Hudson Valley.
+Mingle with rescued farm animals like Amos and Jessie (the cows) and Amelia (a potbelly pig) at this 110-acre sanctuary in New York's Hudson Valley.
 Seasonal weekend tours are offered to the public from April to November, while members and groups can attend year-round.
 Overnight stays, a summer camp, and other event options are available.
 While the animals are friendly, organizers ask visitors to refrain from feeding them during your hour-long tour.
-When you're done, head into town to pick up a treat at the Hudson Valley Dessert Company, or any number of the great restaurants that fill the walkable river town of Saugerties.
+When you're done, head into town to pick up a treat at the Hudson Valley Dessert Company or any number of the great restaurants that fill the walkable river town of Saugerties.

 Petting Zoos in Connecticut

-Silverman's Farm – Easton, Connecticut
+15. Silverman's Farm – Easton

 Unless noted, photos courtesy of the farms/sanctuaries